twobombs/thereminq/README.md

 I did do or helped with some of the coding for glue, speed and data generation. <br>
 This stack was made so that you don't need to <br>

-### If you want to do this without docker and run this on baremetal here are some gists to help you along
+### If you want to reproduce these results and run this on baremetal here are some gists to help you along

 Install Guide: https://gist.github.com/twobombs/c93f9bbf2afe98d795372d024d6b30d7